BloodAxe/Kaggle-2024-CryoET/README.md

 - Noise augmentations
 - Copy-paste
 - Random erase - Much lower score (?)
 0.85 -> 0.75 on fold 0 (maybe bug?)
+- Pretrain on other modalities and then fine-tune on 'denoised' (--transfer_weights)

 ## Models